abrahan-dev/public/README.md

 Welcome!

-I learn by taking notes and writing down opinions and ideas.

-This repository is a collection of public content related to programming learning projects, problems, computer science and programming knowledge I’ve explored while learning new things.
+This repository is a collection of public content related to programming learning projects, problems, computer science and programming knowledge I’ve explored while learning new things, mostly in Typescript.

 It’s also a space where I share my thoughts and experiences in development, hoping they might inspire or help others.